jweissman/orsino/docs/mm.md

 - **Fire Affinity** (Resistant to fire damage.
 Immune to breath effects.)<br/>50% resistance to Fire, 100% vulnerability to Cold, Immunity to Breath<br/>

 ###  Salt Mephit
-_Salt Mephit is a Wandering Elemental from the plane of salt, 507 years old.
-They are of average build with spiky hair, dark eyes and an unreadable disposition._
+_Salt Mephit is a Wandering Elemental from the plane of salt, 382 years old.
+They are of slim build with dark hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|